nikcleju/IT_Course/Lectures/01_DiscreteInformationSources.md

 Example:

-- Suppose I roll a dice and tell you the result:
+- Suppose I roll a die and tell you the result:

   "The value is 6"